Texts at B1 level? Preferably Directly Clear!

 It is a craft

-3 Tips for writing instantly clear language:
+3 Tips for writing clear language:

 3. Test your message with the target audience.

-Could you use help?
+Can you use some help?

 Recent articles